stashgg/mcp-linear/README.md

 ### Final Configuration Steps

 2. **Follow the script's instructions:**
-   - It will install dependencies with pnpm and build the package
+   - It will install dependencies with yarn and build the package
    - It will install the MCP tool globally with npm (more reliable for global tools)
    - It will help you set up your Linear API key and MCP config